-- Shut down the database server using your usual technique, such as the mysgladmin shutdown command. - Make sure the backup data is fully consistent, by either using the backup-and-apply-log option to perform the backup, or running mysqlbackup with the apply-log option after the initial backup.

-- Use the mysqlbackup command with the copy-back option.
-This operation copies tables, indexes, metadata, and any other required files back to their original locations as defined by the original MySQL configuration file. - If the MySQL data directory already contains files (damaged or out of date, so that you need to replace them), also specify the --force option to enable overwriting.
+- Shut down the database server using your usual technique, such as the command mysgladmin shutdown. - Make sure the backup data is fully consistent, by either using the backup-and-apply-log option to perform the backup, or running mysqlbackup with the apply-log option after the initial backup. - Use the mysqlbackup command with the copy-back option.
+This operation copies tables, indexes, metadata, and any other required files back to their original locations as defined by the original MySQL configuration file.
+For the different combinations of options that you can specify as part of this operation, see Section 4.1.1.3, "Restore an Existing Backup".

 '''

 $ mysqlbackup --defaults-file=path_to_my.cnf \

 --datadir=path_to_data_directory \

---innodb_log_files_in_group=N \

---innodb_log_file_size=N \

 --backup-dir=path_to_backup_directory copy-back

 ...many lines of output...

 mysqlbackup: Finished copying backup files.

+101208 16:48:13 mysqlbackup: mysqlbackup completed OK!

 '''

-101208 16:48:13 mysqlbackup: mysqlbackup completed OK!